SSL for MongoDB Connections

 Upgrading an existing deployment to enable SSL

 If you have an existing deployment, you can enable SSL from the Tools tab for that deployment.
-The option will only appear if the deployment is subscribed to a Dedicated plan that was provisioned via mlab.com and running MongoDB 2.6 or later.
+The option will only appear if the deployment is subscribed to a Dedicated plan that was provisioned via mlab.com.

 When you’re ready to enable SSL, follow these steps: